darlingtonamz/stonks/README.md

 ## Finally
 After configuring your VIRTUAL_HOST, and running `make build && make run` in the root folder of the project.

-Backend app will be accessible on http://api.stonk.local
+Backend app will be accessible on http://api.stonk.local or http://localhost:8080

+To test that it is working go to <HOST>/health
 ---

 # Usage
-Please checkout `./example.http` for all the endpoints required in this exercise.
+Please checkout `api/example.http` for all the endpoints required in this exercise.

-To use the `example.http` file on VSCode, please install the [Rest Client (humao.rest-client)](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) extension.
+To use the `api/example.http` file on VSCode, please install the [Rest Client (humao.rest-client)](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) extension.

 I opted to use `UUID` instead of `integer` as a `id` reference for `[Users, Trades, and Stocks]`